 It’s owned as a cooperative by the newspapers of America and has newspaper, television and radio broadcast, and other news organisation subscribers across the world.

-Its reports are used by most mainstream American news outlets as well as most other major news organisations around the world.
+Its reports, photographs and video are used by most mainstream American news outlets – more than 3000 of them – as well as most other major news organisations around the world, a total of 900 international sites.

 The Associated Press sued three Trump administration officials Friday over access to presidential events, citing freedom of speech in asking a federal judge to stop the 10-day blocking of its journalists.